Hi. Thanks for checking out my resume. I’m not currently looking for work, but all the information here is up to date.

 —As part of the third and final phase of grant funding from the Corporation for Public Broadcasting, I served as manager of a project that involved several overlapping deadlines, multiple consultants and various WHYY departments.
 The final result is meant to improve the way public media stations interact with different types of audiences, and included a dashboard prototype for all station metrics, and an audience acquisition tool called Philly QuizWorks.

-Skills I value in young journalists: An understanding of the personal brand, a good grasp on grammar, and the knowledge that different types of stories demand different platforms.
+Skills I value in young journalists: An understanding of the personal brand, a good grasp on grammar and the knowledge that different types of stories demand different platforms.
 I’ve written about these experiences.

 —I began teaching in July 2010 as part of partnership with Temple University and the School District of Philadelphia, and went on to teach grammar and AP Style to Temple freshman and multimedia publishing to seniors.
 For three years, I assigned and edited stories by student reporters of Temple’s Philadelphia Neighborhoods newsroom-style class.